Greencoat UK Wind Funds Imperial College London Research for Turbine Blade End-of-Life Tool

 Various technologies and processes are under exploration to address the complexities of recycling fiberglass, including the possibility of repurposing and reusing these materials.
 Nonetheless, one aspect that often goes unconsidered in the end-of-life recycling process is the internal damage and material degradation that turbine blades accumulate during their 25 to 30 years of operation.

-The research initiative, supported by Greencoat, spans three years and is under the leadership of Dr. Soraia Pimenta.
+The initiative, supported by Greencoat, spans three years and is under the leadership of Dr. Soraia Pimenta.
 The primary objective is to develop an end-of-life decision-making tool capable of predicting the extent of damage that a blade has endured throughout its operational life.
 This tool will serve as a valuable resource for the wind industry, offering insights into the optimal end-of-life pathways for turbine materials.

 Dr. Pimenta elaborated on the project's goals, stating, “A crucial challenge in the effective recycling and repurposing of wind turbine blades at the end of their operational life is determining the extent of damage that has accumulated within the materials over time and assessing its implications for potential second-life applications.
-Our research will address this challenge by introducing advanced methods for structural analysis, material modeling, and life-cycle assessment, culminating in a comprehensive tool for the end-of-life of wind turbine blade materials.”
+Our research will address this challenge by introducing advanced methods for structural analysis, material modeling, and life-cycle assessment, culminating in a comprehensive tool for the end-of-life management of wind turbine blade materials.”
 This initiative aligns with the broader mission of advancing sustainability and resource efficiency in the sector.